 *Hours are subject to change due to COVID-19

-New York Sports Betting Rules & Restrictions
+NY Sports Betting Rules & Restrictions

 Besides placing strict limits on the number and type of operators who can enter the sports betting market, NY lawmakers have been relatively open-minded about sports betting.